auv-field-manual/AUV-field-manual.github.io/pages/06-post-survey-procedures.md

 <img src="images/figures/figure_4.png" width="100%">

-Figure 4.4 Confusion matrix showing the CATAMI classes scored by novice 1 (AW) and experienced (JH) for 30 co-scored images.
+**Figure 4.4:** Confusion matrix showing the CATAMI classes scored by novice 1 (AW) and experienced (JH) for 30 co-scored images.
 Black outlined boxes indicate consistent classification between scorers, the percent of all points scored as any particular class are shown in each box and colour coded.
 Blue outlined boxes indicate sponge, bryozoan/hydroid and substratum respectively moving from left to right across the image.

 ## Data release